hashicorp/design-system/website/docs/components/side-nav/partials/code/component-api.md

 ### SideNav::IconButton

-!!!
-Info

 The `SideNav::IconButton` component uses the generic `Hds::Interactive` component.
-For more details about how this utility component works please refer to [its documentation page](/utilities/interactive).
+For more details about this utility component please refer to [its documentation page](/utilities/interactive).

-!!!

 <Doc::ComponentApi as |C|>
   <C.Property @name="icon" @type="string">